 Look for happy hour deal geared toward drawing in local crowds.
 In Yountville, the upscale Lucy Restaurant & Bar at Bardessono, where Napa Valley icon Victor Scargle is executive chef, offers happy hour Monday through Thursday 4:30 p.m. – 6:30 p.m. with half-priced appetizers and reduced price wine, beer and cocktails.
 Napa’s Fume Bistro & Bar has $5 Fume Burger every Monday night, and Tuesday through Friday from 4 pm to 6 pm, appetizers are $4.50 and drinks are $3.50

 Food and wine lovers come to The Culinary Institute of America at Greystone to take part in immersive, weeklong courses in cooking, pastry and wine education.
-But for those will less and money to spend, the CIA’s Boot Camp experience is only 2 days long and offers intensive, hands-on lessons in topics like basic knife skills and grilling.
+But for those with less money to spend, the CIA’s Boot Camp experience is only 2 days long and offers intensive, hands-on lessons in topics like basic knife skills and grilling.

 The CIA also offers shorter, less hands-on experiences for those who want a quick lesson.
 Try a 2-hour cooking demo over the weekend or just drop into the Flavor Bar inside the Spice Islands Marketplace for short courses that only cost $10 or $15, like chocolate making and olive oil tasting.